raul23/SimulRPi/docs/display_problems.rst

 Multiple lines of LED symbols
 =============================
-When running the script :mod:`SimulRPi.run_examples`, if you get the following:
+When running the :mod:`SimulRPi.run_examples` script, if you get the following:

 ..
    raw:: html